 One afternoon, when the absence of a maths teacher meant that we were once again confined to the library, we had as usual stationed ourselves at a table as far away from Mr McGuinness as possible and were predictably doing nothing constructive.
 Probably making far too much noise, Mr McGuinness began making for our table at great pace.
 Having learnt to always be two steps ahead, I had a maths textbook open in front of me and was quickly able to adopt a pose that suggested earnest study.
 One of our group, Tony Duggan, was less fortunate: all of his textbooks were in his rucksack, hidden under the table.

-Thinking quickly, he reached behind himself and grabbed the first book from the library’s shelves that came to hand.
+Thinking quickly, he reached behind grabbed the first book from the library’s shelves that came to hand.
 He just about managed to open it before Mr McGuinness appeared menacingly at our table.

 What are you lot up to?
 He demanded to know.

 Doing homework, some of us said.
 Reading, said others.

 What book’s that your reading?
 He asked Tony.

 Tony had no idea.
 When he managed to find the book’s title at the top of the page, his face fell.